How to start your own Jelly

 You can consider coffee shops (bear in mind they can be noisy and may get very busy at peak times), established coworking spaces, serviced offices, business centres or community halls.

-Ascertain as best you can that the venue satisfies your requirements (ie visit the coffee shop in question to see how many power points there are and whether wi-fi is provided free to customers).
+Make sure that the venue satisfies your requirements by visiting the coffee shop in question to see how many power points there are and whether wi-fi is provided free to customers.
 When you’re satisfied it’s a good prospect, contact the owner/manager to introduce the idea of Jelly.

 How to sell Jelly to the venue